graylog-labs/graylog-plugin-hipchat/README.md

 ${end}
 ```

-If no custom template is given, the default email template is used.
+If no custom template has been configured, the default email template is used.

 ## Build

-This project is using Maven and requires Java 7 or higher.
+This project is using Maven and requires Java 8 or higher.

 You can build a plugin (JAR) with `mvn package`.